2025 - 2026 Academic Catalog

 Dual Credit (DC)

-- DC students may enroll in 100 and 200-level course offered online or at selected in-person locations.
+3. DC students may enroll in 100 and 200-level courses and select 300-level courses offered online or at selected in-person locations.

 Non-Degree (ND)